DanStroeter/CageModeler/README.md

 CageModeler utilizes CMake for project file generation, vcpkg for managing external dependencies, and CMake presets to streamline configurations across major platforms - Windows, Linux, and macOS.
 Compiling the source requires [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) installed.
+We developed the code with Vulkan SDK of version 1.3.290.
 For Linux, ensure the presence of the following packages:
 - `zip` (for vcpkg functionality)
 - `libomp-dev`